mcdope/wrpdistributor/README.md

 - allow login only from the expected ingress IP (= your `wrp-distributor` host)

 ### TODO ###
-- add purpose-bound Exception classes (in progress)
+- add purpose-bound Exception classes (started, but boring :D)
-- move docker image name to env var
-- make servicecontainer selfcontained (instantiate everything in constructor)
-- put cronjobs into docker container
 - extract loadbalancing into own service / strategy classes